 Ease Of Use In Multiple Burial Situations

-The Pieps DSP Pro, like the all the other current Pieps models uses their Smart Transmitter Technology.
+The Pieps DSP Pro, like the all the other current Pieps models, uses their Smart Transmitter Technology.
 This technology is designed to help eliminate signal overlap during multiple burial situations.
-Smart Transmitter Technology works when the buried beacon has remained motionless for two minutes (like when you are buried) it searches (so yes, it is searching and sending at the same time) to see if there is another beacon sending nearby.
-If the Pieps beacon senses a beacon within five or six meters away it will adjusted the cadence so it doesn't overlap with the other beacon to make it easier on the searcher.
+Smart Transmitter Technology works when the buried beacon has remained motionless for two minutes (like when you are buried), and it searches (so yes, it is searching and sending at the same time) to see if there is another beacon sending nearby.
+If the Pieps senses a beacon within five or six meters away it will adjust the cadence, so it doesn't overlap with the other beacon to make it easier on the searcher.

-Unlike the old yellow Pieps DSP, the new Pieps DSP Pro can be set up to automatically switch back from searching to sending in the event you are caught in a second avalanche while searching for someone else.
-Unlike a lot of other models this feature can only be set up at home via connecting the beacon with a data cable that plugs into the beacons head phone jack.
-This feature is slightly controversial and some manufacturers including Pieps/Black Diamond don't recommend it because if you are caught in a second avalanche the beacon will likely be in your hands and the odds of you being able to hang onto it during a second avalanche are slim.
+Unlike the old yellow Pieps DSP, the new DSP Pro can be set up to automatically switch back from searching to sending in the event you are caught in a second avalanche while searching for someone else.
+Unlike a lot of other models, this feature can only be set up at home via connecting the beacon with a data cable that plugs into the beacon's headphone jack.
+This feature is slightly controversial and some manufacturers, including Pieps/Black Diamond, don't recommend it because if you are caught in a second avalanche the beacon will likely be in your hands and the odds of you being able to hang onto it during a second avalanche are slim.

-Like the old yellow Pieps DSP the Pieps DSP Pro can measure frequency drift of other beacons.
-The users simply presses the scan button for three seconds to engage this feature.
-Once you stop pressing this button it turns off the frequency tester.
+Like the old yellow Pieps DSP, the DSP Pro can measure frequency drift of other beacons.
+The user just presses the scan button for three seconds to engage this feature.
+Once you stop pressing this button, it turns off the frequency tester.
 The DSP Pro also features an inclinometer.

-The DSP Pro has a battery rating of 400 hours of use while in send mode more than 100 hrs. more than any other we tested and twice as much as the similarly designed DSP Sport.
-The remaining battery life is displayed in thirds unlike most beacons which display a percentage, this is one of the few things we hope that Black Diamond/Pieps change because we like the percentage better.
+The DSP Pro has a battery rating of 400 hours of use while in send mode.
+This is 100 hrs more than any other model we tested and twice as much as the similarly designed DSP Sport.
+The remaining battery life is displayed in thirds unlike most beacons which display a percentage, and this is one of the few things we hope that Black Diamond/Pieps change because we like the percentage better.